Lab

 o

-4. Determine the percent error between your experimental predicted value and the actual measured value.
+3c.
+Determine the percent error between your experimental predicted value for your magnification (conclusion #2c) and the magnification calculated from your lab instructor's measured value of s

 Related Documents